- Written by Ecoclub

 Do not show off expensive items, avoid generating jealousy.
 Consider not taking any flashy items with you on your journey.

 - Consider giving up your seat on public buses to older passengers.
 The sight of foreign tourists, especially young ones, taking up seats reserved for senior citizens is unfortunately not so uncommon.

 IN YOUR HOTEL / ROOM

 Conserve electricity and water.
 Excessive environmental impact is NOT really included in your bill!

 Avoid chemical insecticides, opt for natural products, and nets.

-Try to explain to your hosts why you picked their hotel (due to their ecological & socially just principles) offer them realistic ideas on how to improve the guest experience, if they are eager to listen.
-Write polite but honest reviews in guest books and online review sites.
+Explain to your hosts why you chose their accommodation (if due to their ecological & socially just principles) and consider offering them, in a polite manner, realistic ideas on how to improve the guest experience, especially if they asked you or seem eager to listen.
+If you discovered a gem, review it in online review sites and inform major guidebooks.

 IN NATURAL/CULTURAL SITES